NOVA 01, 03 & 17

 What sacrifices do we make in the name of progress?

-Cao Fei is one of China’s most important contemporary artists.
+Cao Fei (China) is one of China’s most important contemporary artists.
 She is globally recognised for her incisive commentary on China’s rapid social transformation.
 She has had solo exhibition at PS1 MoMA in New York, Tai Kwun Contemporary in Hong Kong, Centre Pompidou in Paris, and the UCCA Center of Contemporary Art Beijing and has been exhibited in numerous museums and galleries internationally.

 Installation photography: Matthew Stanton